Check out my rankings within each division by clicking on the links below.

 A terrific four-fight winning streak came to a screeching halt in April, as Rothwell was badly outclassed by former champion Junior dos Santos.
 He'll continue to hang around the title mix if he comes back strong, but he just lost a big opportunity to distinguish himself.

 A battle between two former UFC champions ended well for Barnett, as he submitted Andrei Arlovski in the third round of a fight in September.
-It feels like Barnett has been relevant in this division since the sport began, and that doesn't seem likely to change soon.
+Unfortunately, he failed an out of competition drug test two months later.

 After suffering another lopsided loss to Fabricio Werdum, Browne's career is pretty much in a free fall.
 He had some bad luck at UFC 203, dislocating his finger early on.
 Bad luck or not, Browne needs a win in the worst way.